 Bourboulon said the access to reader data had not necessarily changed the site’s editorial strategy, but “it has had an impact from time to time”.

 As a specialised media we mostly know what our audience is interested in – business and finance.
 We use analytics to confirm our choices and see if what we have decided was a big issue – to confirm that we made a good choice.
+Logging into Bons Casino is a quick and easy process.
+All you need to do is enter your username and password and you’re ready to start playing your favorite online casino games.
+With a safe and secure Bons casino login process, your personal information remains confidential and your gaming experience is worry-free.

 It has changed a bit the journalistic formats we use.
 We know that based on what analytics tell us, we know which ones will be better as a very short piece, or an interview, or a slideshow.
 Analytics can show us what’s the best way to explore an issue.